What is gonorrhoea?

 Telling others

-It’s important to let any current and recent sexual partners know that you have gonorrhoea.
-The staff at the clinic can help you to do this, while keeping your details confidential.
+It’s important to let any current and recent partners know that you have gonorrhoea.
+The staff at the clinic can help you to do this.
+They will always keep your details confidential.
 It’s best not to have sex until at least a week after both you and your partner have finished treatment.

 How can I reduce my risk or getting or passing on gonorrhoea?

-There are many things you can do to lower your risk of getting or passing on gonorrhoea, as well as other sexually transmitted infections.
+There are many things you can do to lower your risk of getting or passing on gonorrhoea.
+This will also reduce your chance of getting other sexually transmitted infections.

-- During oral sex, you can use a latex square (dental dam) to cover the anus and vaginal opening, including the area around it.
+- During oral sex, a latex square (dental dam) can be used to cover the anus and vaginal opening, including the area around it.

 - Don’t share sex toys.
 If you do, wash them well or cover them with a new condom before anyone else uses them.